mckennapsean/dissertation/content/04-example.md

 what our visualization could perform given our constraint of time.
 We considered real-world datasets and user workflows when creating and formulating both the digital mockups and detailed wireframes, which are the visualization artifacts we created in the _make_ activity.
-Even though some may consider these as ideas and not prototypes, our visualization team had finalized making decisions at the abstraction level and focused not on new ideas but on encodings and interaction techniques in these artifacts, so we argue that this goes beyond the _ideate_ activity and resulted in visualization prototypes that could be tested with users.
+Even though some may consider these artifacts as ideas and not prototypes, our visualization team had finalized making decisions at the abstraction level and focused not on new ideas but on encodings and interaction techniques in these artifacts, so we argue that this goes beyond the _ideate_ activity and resulted in visualization prototypes that could be tested with users.

 <!--\al{where is the line between ideate and make?}-->
 <!--\sm{how does this help?
 I agree it was vague before, I added some clarifications}-->